efwGrp/efw4.X/docs/e/index.md

 The primary source of Efw was provided to AI for feature analysis.
 The explanation of data flow and security is helpful.

 ### [EFW Security Features](security.md)
-Explore EFW framework's security features, protection mechanisms, and best practices to keep your web applications safe from various attacks.
+Explore EFW framework's security features, and　protection mechanisms to keep your web applications safe from various attacks.

 ### [Building High-Load Tomcat Environment](highload.md)
 Learn how to configure and optimize Tomcat servers to support high-load environments, ensuring your applications run stably under high concurrency.